Skip to main content

 Open

 The Navy concurred with this recommendation.
-According to an action plan provided to us in February of 2024, the Marine Corps has taken actions to implement this recommendation and has several other planned actions underway.
+According to an action plan provided to us in August 2024, the Marine Corps has taken actions to implement this recommendation and has several other planned actions underway.
 The action plan states that the Marine Corps has already updated key guidance to front-line unit safety personnel, published an order to require the use of a standardized risk assessment tool for units, and has added more specific training activities to improve driving proficiency, among other actions.
 The corrective action plan states that the Marine Corps is also in the process of updating orders to clarify expectations for tactical vehicle operations and to add inspections to enforce safe tactical vehicle operating procedures.
+The Marine Corps estimates it will complete these actions by March 2025.
 By taking these actions, the Marine Corps will have more clearly defined roles for vehicle commanders and established mechanisms and procedures for tactical vehicle risk management to be used by first-line supervisors such as vehicle commanders as GAO recommended in July 2021.

 Department of the Army The Secretary of the Army, in consultation with the Chief of Staff of the Army, should evaluate the number of personnel within operational units who are responsible for tactical vehicle safety and determine if these units are appropriately staffed, or if any adjustments are needed to workloads or resource levels to implement operational unit ground-safety programs.
 (Recommendation 3)